AASHISHAG/aashishag.github.io/_posts/2019-8-12-gsoc_week-10+week-11.md

 ### CASE HPC

-One of the important task was to run the model on CASE HPC using Singularity.
+One of the critical tasks was to run the model on CASE HPC using Singularity.
 This was almost as challenging as training the model.
 I even reported a [BUG](https://groups.google.com/a/lbl.gov/forum/?utm_medium=email&utm_source=footer#!topic/singularity/n_6p1BAoTs0).
-I am thank full to the Standoford team for fixing it in a overnight.
-Singularity is based on the same concept of Docker but it doesn't provide **root**.
-Singularity provides an environment to hold all the dependencies.
+I am thankful to the Standford team for fixing it in overnight.
+Singularity is based on the same concept of Docker, but it doesn't provide **root**.
+Singularity offers an environment to hold all the dependencies.
 [Singularity documentation](https://sylabs.io/guides/2.5/user-guide/quick_start.html) helped to learn most of the concepts.
-The below image helped me to understand Singularity.
+The below image enabled me to understand Singularity.

 ![](
 /others/singularity.PNG)

-I created a Singularity file at GitHub, that gets automatically build at Singularity Hub on very commit.
-The image can be pulled from Singularity Hub and code can be run inside it.
+I created a Singularity file at GitHub, that gets automatically build at Singularity Hub on every commit.
+The image can be pulled from Singularity Hub, and code can be run inside it.

 Next week is the last week.
-I will documenting all my work.
-Hope you enjoyed reading my blogs!!
+I will be documenting all my work.
+I hope you enjoyed reading my blogs!!

 ### Others